sagemath/trac_to_gh/Issue 3659.md

 # Issue 3659: [with spkg and patches, needs review] Upgrade IPython to 0.8.4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3659

 Original creator: mhansen